Tableau Data Visualization in 5 Steps

 Tableau has COVID-19 data set available on their website.
 To download the data set, browse to the following link.
-Navigate to “Access the data” and click on download CSV (Comma Separated Value) file, or else you can download COVID-19 case data directly through Web Data Connector.
+Navigate to “Access the data” and click on download CSV (Comma Separated Value) file, or you can download COVID-19 case data directly through Web Data Connector.
 It is a data platform where users can post, search, and collaborate on data sets in a meaningful way.

 Step 2: Importing Data into Tableau